 3. Depending on your motivation to sell, you should review your price every 3-6 weeks it is sitting on the market without an offer.
-When we sold our last home we reduced price very 3rd week without an offer.
+When we sold our last home we reduced the price every 3rd week without an offer.
 So we don't expect you to do anything we wouldn't do.
 A home without an offer in that time frame is an overpriced home and sellers need to face that reality if they want to get their house sold vs. just sitting up for sale.

 Is It Always Just Price?

-Although price is one of the most important factors of getting your Scottsdale home sold, you could make some changes to the property and stay at the current price.
+Although price is one of the most important factors in getting your Scottsdale home sold, you could make some changes to the property and stay at the current price.
 For instance, a messy, cluttered home that otherwise has good bones might be priced properly, but many buyers can't see beyond that mess.
 If it were cleaned up then it might look like it's well within the price range.
 I've been very lucky that most of my sellers have followed my suggestions on de-cluttering, cleaning, and even staging (setting up furniture differently and storing or getting rid of certain items - this is a service I offer to my sellers at no cost).

 I had sellers with a house on a street with a couple of negatives - it was right next door to a Junior High School on a dead-end street.
 So every day during the school year there was traffic for the kids.
 Across the street was a row of apartments, and these were not nice newer buildings.
 When I walked into the home I noticed the big, heavy furniture (and too many pieces) in the living room with another full room in the adjoining family room.
 They had a newly remodeled kitchen with a small cluttered office next to it.
 I gave them a list of suggestions with the hope they'd do a couple of those suggested items.

 I was shocked when I came back and saw they did every single thing I mentioned.
 As you stepped inside the living room, it now looked large and inviting as did the family room.
 They couldn't believe how much nicer it looked with my suggestions.
 The office was neat and clean and now looked like a valuable extra space vs. a messy alcove.
 The best thing was that with the negative surroundings outside, the inside was so nice that we sold it in a couple of days!
-These were very happy sellers that have referred me to other clients.
+These were very happy sellers who have referred me to other clients.
 This cost them sweat equity and it got them top dollar in a short amount of time.
 That wouldn't have happened had they not made those changes.

 Any home will sell if it's priced correctly for its current condition.
 And we can help you with pricing and staging to get you the top of your price range.
-Call The Judy Orr Team at 480-877-1549.Posted by Judy Orr on
+Call The Judy Orr Team at 480-906-1500.Posted by Judy Orr on